Holodome/hololisp/book/src/desc/compiler.md

 # Compiler

+hololisp compiles to bytecode prior to execution, similar to python.
+This allows language to run much faster at cost of having number of restrictions.

 ## Lexer

 Lexer is coded using FSM based on two-action loop parsing and finaliziation of token after that.
 For more information please refer to [Some Strategies For Fast Lexical Analysis when Parsing Programming Languages](https://nothings.org/computer/lexing.html).